nhs-england-tools/repository-template/.devcontainer/README.md

 ## Future changes

-- The development container spec for extends will stop the need for duplication https://github.com/devcontainers/spec/issues/22
+- The development container [spec for extends will](https://github.com/devcontainers/spec/issues/22) stop the need for duplication.